top of page

 Graduate student

 Jake graduated Connecticut College in 2016 with a BA in biology and worked as a research assistant at Beth Israel Deaconess Medical Center prior to being accepted at BU.
+Jake's work focuses on the patterning of the developing foregut using iPSC directed differentiations.
+In separate work, Jake is studying the stem potential of human BCs.
 Outside of the lab Jake enjoys fishing, hiking, friends and family.

 TM2.png